Parents & Families

 Choosing a Location

 Northeast College of Health Sciences offers flexible study options to fit your lifestyle and goals.
-Whether you're drawn to the scenic beauty of our main campus in Seneca Falls, located in New York’s Finger Lakes region, or prefer the energy of the Long Island campus near New York City, you’ll find a supportive community dedicated to transforming healthcare.
+All programs are offered at our main campus in Seneca Falls, located in New York’s Finger Lakes region.

-At Northeast College of Health Sciences, everyone belongs.
+Student life at Northeast also meaning living our values.
 We are proud to foster a welcoming and inclusive environment where every member of our community is valued and supported.
-Guided by our core values, we strive to create a campus culture that celebrates diverse perspectives, encourages open dialogue, and promotes personal and professional growth.
-Through mentorship, interdisciplinary partnerships, and a commitment to lifelong learning, Northeast empowers students to thrive and lead with integrity in the healthcare field.
+Guided by our core values, we strive to create a campus culture that celebrates diverse perspectives, encourages open dialogue and promotes personal and professional growth.
+Through mentorship, interdisciplinary partnerships and a commitment to lifelong learning, Northeast empowers students to thrive and lead with integrity in the healthcare field.

 Learn more about our Values & Belonging.

-Northeast College assures students that they will graduate with the necessary skills, knowledge, and experience to become successful, licensed, professionals.
+Northeast College assures students that they will graduate with the necessary skills, knowledge and experience to become successful, licensed, professionals.
 We offer rolling admissions, so students can apply at any time.
 However, we recommend applying early to ensure full consideration and time to gather necessary materials.

 Doctor of Chiropractic Program